Austronesian peoples: Ships and sailing

-The ancestral rig was the mastless triangular crab claw sail which had two booms that could be tilted to the wind.
+The ancestral rig was the mastless triangular crab claw sail, which had two booms that could be tilted to the wind.
 These were built in the double-canoe configuration or had a single outrigger on the windward side.
-In Island Southeast Asia, these developed into double outriggers on each side that provided greater stability.
-The triangular crab claw sails also later developed into square or rectangular tanja sails, which like crab claw sails, had distinctive booms spanning the upper and lower edges.
+In Island Southeast Asia, these developed into double outriggers on each side, which provided greater stability.
+The triangular crab claw sails also later developed into square or rectangular tanja sails, which, like crab claw sails, had distinctive booms spanning the upper and lower edges.
 Fixed masts also developed later in both Southeast Asia (usually as bipod or tripod masts) and Oceania.
 Austronesians traditionally made their sails from woven mats of the resilient and salt-resistant pandanus leaves.
-These sails allowed Austronesians to embark on long-distance voyaging.
+These sails allowed them to embark on long-distance voyaging.
 In some cases, however, they were one-way voyages.
-The failure of pandanus to establish populations in Rapa Nui and New Zealand is believed to have isolated their settlements from the rest of Polynesia.
+The motives of early Rapa Nui natives and Māori to establish their settlements (Easter Island and New Zealand) are believed to have isolated their settlements from the rest of Polynesia.

 The ancient Champa of Vietnam also uniquely developed basket-hulled boats whose hulls were composed of woven and resin-caulked bamboo, either entirely or in conjunction with plank strakes.
-They range from small coracles (the o thúng) to large ocean-going trading ships like the ghe mành.
+They ranged from small coracles (o thúng) to large oceangoing trading ships like the ghe mành.

-The acquisition of the catamaran and outrigger technology by the non-Austronesian peoples in Sri Lanka and southern India is due to the result of very early Austronesian contact with the region, including the Maldives and the Laccadive Islands, estimated to have occurred around 1000 to 600 BCE and onwards.
-This may have possibly included limited colonization that have since been assimilated.
+The acquisition of catamaran and outrigger technology by non-Austronesian peoples in Sri Lanka and southern India is due to the result of very early Austronesian contact with the region, including the Maldives and the Laccadive Islands, estimated to have occurred around 1000 to 600 BCE and onwards.
+This may have possibly included limited colonization by people who have since been assimilated.
 This is still evident in Sri Lankan and South Indian languages.
-For example, Tamil paṭavu, Telugu paḍava, and Kannada paḍahu, all meaning "ship", are all derived from Proto-Hesperonesian *padaw, "sailboat", with Austronesian cognates like Javanese perahu, Kadazan padau, Maranao padaw, Cebuano paráw, Samoan folau, Hawaiian halau, and Māori wharau.
+For example, Tamil paṭavu, Telugu paḍava, and Kannada paḍahu, all meaning "ship", are all derived from Proto-Hesperonesian *padaw, "sailboat", with Austronesian cognates like Sundanese parahu, Javanese perahu, Kadazan padau, Maranao padaw, Cebuano paráw, Samoan folau, Hawaiian halau, and Māori wharau.